Are you curious about modified whole life insurance?

 Well too bad you’re out of luck because a captive agent cannot offer you another insurance company.

-Be it Choice Mutual or another agency, the only way for you to truly get the best coverage at the lowest rate is by working with an independent agency that have access to 15 or more life insurance companies.
+Be it Choice Mutual or another agency, the only way for you to truly get the best coverage at the lowest rate is by working with an independent agency that will review 15 or more life insurance companies on your behalf.

 As we mentioned in this section of this article, there are policies out there where they don’t make you wait 2-3 years before the death benefit is payable.